boxyhq/website/docs/admin-portal/audit-logs.md

 # Admin Portal

 Retraced can be accessed using Admin interface that allows you to manage Projects & Environments via UI.
-To enable the Admin Portal, make sure you deploy the [Retraced with Docker Compose](../retraced/self-host/docker.md)
+To enable the Admin Portal, make sure you deploy [Retraced with Docker Compose](../retraced/self-host/docker.md)

 You can open the Admin Portal on port `5225`.